A Guide to This Tree-Chopping Practice

 Usually, the arborist will climb up the tree and prune it, removing some of the branches, but still keeping a few up to ensure that the tree is stable.
 The arborist may perform a few chops at the top, but this is usually not necessary.

 Then, the big chop is made.
 This is usually started with a notch cut at a 70-degree angle – it is cut at the side of the tree that will hit the ground.
 Then, a horizontal incision is made about a third into the tree.
-Next, a bore cut – or, a cut made with the tip of the chainsaw’s blade – is made into the other side of the tree.
+Next, a bore cut – or, a cut made with the tip of the how to cut down a tree with a chainsaw blade – is made into the other side of the tree.
 At this point, the tree should not have fallen yet.

 Next, some small cuts or hammer wedges should be inserted into the ‘wound’ left by the bore cut.